pearu/f2py/doc/developers_guide.rst

 will be added for other types of symbols (e.g. those representing program/subroutine names or reserved Fortran keywords).

+Symbols available in the scoping region of a module may be made available in another scoping region through one or more `USE` statements.
+In a `SymbolTable` such uses are captured as instances of `ModuleUse`:

+.. autoclass:: fparser.two.symbol_table.ModuleUse

+These instances are created by calling:

+.. automethod:: fparser.two.symbol_table.SymbolTable.add_use_symbols

 Fortran has support for nested scopes - e.g. variables declared within a module are in scope within any routines defined within that module.
 Therefore, when searching for the definition a symbol, we